 15. Reward performance

-The actual purpose of a performance review is to motivate the employees to do better.
+The actual purpose is to motivate the employees to do better.
 If the workforce feels that their efforts are appreciated only then will they put a little more effort into it?

 16. Follow up

-It is important to follow-up on the performance review with an informal conversation.
+It is important to follow-up with an informal conversation.
 Take some time and discuss it with someone you trust.
 Now make changes accordingly so that you can do better in the next one.

 Do’s and don’ts of a performance review

-There are several things one should do, and one should not do it during a performance review system.
+There are several things one should do, and one should not do it in the performance reviews system.

 The Do’s are-